 As a cellist, Michael has appeared as principal of several ensembles including the Commonwealth Opera, QV Ensemble, Hartt Independent Chamber Orchestra, West Hartford Community Theater, and the Tafelmusik Baroque Summer Institute.
 He has appeared as soloist with the Kokomo Symphony and the Valparaiso High School Orchestras and has received awards from the Indianapolis Matinee Musical Competition, Indiana University, The Hartt School, Ball State University, the Kokomo Symphony Orchestra, the Blue Lake Summer Camp, and the Interlochen Summer Arts Camp.

 In addition, Michael has premiered works by Chinese, Australian, Armenian, and American composers, and his own compositions have been sold in and performed on three continents.
-Most recently, the documentary "Medic!," including Michael's original musical score, was submitted to be permanently housed in the Library of Congress American Folklore Center, and his original music video, "Lost," was presented at "Life in Motion: A Colorado Dance Film Festival" in collaboration with the Life/Art Dance Company.
+Most recently, the documentary "Medic!," including Michael's original musical score, was added to the permanent collection of the Library of Congress American Folklore Center, and his original music video, "Lost," was presented at "Life in Motion: A Colorado Dance Film Festival" in collaboration with the Life/Art Dance Company.